-Trend analysis was conducted on the parameters total phosphorus (TP), chlorophyll-a, total dissolved solids (TDS) and Secchi depth to look for changes from 1980 or 1981 to 2021 in Wabamun Lake.
-In summary, significant decreasing trends were observed in TP and in chlorophyll-a, significant increasing trends were observed in TDS, and no change was observed in Secchi depth.
+Trend analysis was conducted on the parameters total phosphorus (TP), chlorophyll-a, total dissolved solids (TDS) and Secchi depth to look for changes from 1980 or 1981 to 2022 in Wabamun Lake.
+Data was excluded from the trend analysis from any year where only one of the East or West basins were sampled.
+For years where both the East and West basins were sampled at the same time each month, the data was averaged between each basin and included in the trend analysis.
+These steps were taken to best capture the trends for Wabamun Lake as a whole.
+In summary, a significant decreasing trend was observed in TP, significant increasing trends were observed in TDS and Secchi Depth, and no significant change was observed in chlorophyll-a.
 Data is presented below as both a line graph (all data points) or a box-and-whisker plot.
 Detailed methods are available in the ALMS Guide to Trend Analysis on Alberta Lakes.